maxxiimo/the-front-end-manifesto/chp7-device-detection.md

 2. URL pattern matching
 3. Remembering a user's manual choice

 In other words it gives us more options, although we will only be experimenting with the first.

-#### Set Up

 Here are the steps we will follow to configure Mobvious for our needs:

 *Step 1:* Copy all the [base-mobile][] files from the mobvious folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.